Growth of torsion groups of elliptic curves upon base change from number fields: Introduction

-Before we state Theorem \ref{TheoremSecondMain}, we will introduce several subgroups of $\GL_2(\Z/\ell\Z)$; they are defined in Section \ref{SectionOrbitsGalReps}.
+Before we state Theorem \ref{THEOREMSECONDMAIN}, let us introduce several subgroups of $\GL_2(\Z/\ell\Z)$; they are defined in Section \ref{SectionOrbitsGalReps}.
 Fix an algebraic closure $\oQ$ of $\Q$, and let $G_{F_0}:=\Gal(\oQ/F_0)$ denote the absolute Galois group of $F_0$.
-Given an elliptic curve $E_{/F_0}$, for an integer $N\in\Z^+$ let us denote the mod-$N$ Galois representation of $E$ by
+Given an elliptic curve $E_{/F_0}$, for each integer $N\in\Z^+$ let us denote the mod-$N$ Galois representation of $E$ by